ER season 1

-The first season of the American fictional drama television series ER aired from 1994 to 1995 with 25 episodes.
+The first season of the American fictional drama television series ER aired on NBC from September 19, 1994 to May 18, 1995.
+The first season consists of 25 episodes.

-The two-hour pilot episode aired on September 19, 1994, and was followed by 24 other episodes, including the season finale that aired on May 18, 1995.

 Plot

 In ER's first season, the core cast consisted of Chief Resident Dr. Mark Greene, pediatric resident Dr. Doug Ross, second-year resident Dr. Susan Lewis, medical student John Carter, head nurse Carol Hathaway, and second-year surgical resident Dr. Peter Benton.

 The series premiere "24 Hours" sees Dr. Greene considering a move into private practice at the request of his wife, Jen.
 The episode also sees an attempted suicide from staff nurse Carol Hathaway, who had previously been in a long-term relationship with Doug Ross, as well as the first day for medical student John Carter.

 Originally, Carol Hathaway died by suicide, but her death in the pilot was never shown or referred to by other characters, leaving her open for a return.
 Audiences responded so well to her character that producers decided to offer Julianna Margulies a permanent spot in the cast.
 Her love interest in the first season is John "Tag" Taglieri.

 One of the major events this season is a blizzard that sends multiple patients to County General.

 Also over the course of the season, Dr. Greene's marriage begins to disintegrate.
 At work, he experiences problems, after making a fatal error in the treatment of a pregnant woman in the Emmy-winning episode "Love's Labor Lost."
 He falls into a depression.

 Meanwhile, a lovelorn Ross struggles to come to terms with the fact that a recovered Hathaway is moving on with her life while Dr. Lewis tries to cope with her rebellious sister, Chloe, who becomes pregnant and gives birth to a daughter at the end of the season.
 Lewis also struggles professionally with cardiologist Dr. Kayson and romantically with mentally unstable psychiatrist Dr. Div Cvetic.